 There are certain denominations that are very good at making people feel guilty for things that God has and will forgive them for.
 And many people feel so guilty about something because their church keeps reminding them of it, that they give up on God all together and themselves.

 The real purpose of guilt is to help us to admit and learn from our mistakes.
-God gives each of us a conscious that helps us to do the right thing and to make the right choices.
-But some people are able to render their conscious inoperable, so that they feel no guilt for things they have done.
+God gives each of us a conscience that helps us to do the right thing and to make the right choices.
+But some people are able to render their conscience inoperable, so that they feel no guilt for things they have done.

-This is what we call a sociopath, who is someone with no conscious.
+This is what we call a sociopath/psychopath, who is someone with no conscience.
 They literally feel no remorse or guilt for their actions.
 These are the type of people that con others, manipulate, lie, steal, harm, hurt, vandalize, and essentially go through life causing havoc and destruction wherever they go.
-They can be extremely dangerous to people who have a conscious.
+They can be extremely dangerous to people who have a conscence.

 True guilt is genuine and always results in remorse, and confession, and wanting to make things right again.
 It also results in the offense not being repeated again.